-I, therefore, don't think that Options' argument on this point is relevant to its obligations under the Principles to decide whether or not to accept an application to open a SIPP in the first place.
+So, I don't think that Options' argument on this point is relevant to its obligations under the Principles to decide whether or not to accept an application to open a SIPP in the first place.
+Or to execute the instruction to make the investments i.e. to proceed with the application.